Minji Jeon, Ph.D.

 Minji's ORCID

-Minji has held various roles in K-8 education, including classroom teacher and coordinator/instructor for the district's STEM+C program for gifted students.
+Before joining higher education, Dr. Jeon held various roles in K–8 education, including classroom teacher and coordinator/instructor for the district’s STEM+C program for gifted students.
+Actively engaged in community-centered scholarship and outreach, she continues to collaborate with in-service and preservice teachers, as well as schools and districts, to advance curriculum development and professional learning.